laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 <div align="justify">

 # Introduction
 The rapid expansion of urban and peri-urban areas has forced wildlife to adapt to fragmented landscapes and high levels of anthropogenic pressure.
 Temporal activity is a fundamental dimension of an animal's niche, governing foraging, mating, and survival.
 Understanding when animals are active helps us identifying how they share space and resources without direct conflict.
-Significant shifts in natural rhythms can lead to increased stress, reduced repoductive success, or altered predator-prey dynamics.
+Significant shifts in natural rhythms can lead to increased stress, reduced reproductive success, or altered predator-prey dynamics.
 Human presence often acts as a disturbance, pushing wildlife towards noctural behaviors to avoid contact.
 Not all species respond equally; some are adapters (thriving in human presence) while others are avoiders (highly sensitive to disturbance).

 ## Study objective